MP for Aberdeen North

 SNP Chief Whip

 Kirsty Blackman is the SNP MP for Aberdeen North, first elected in 2015.
-She currently serves as SNP Chief Whip in opposition and as Shadow Spokesperson for Equalities and for Work and Pensions, and sits on the Speaker's Conference.
-She has served on a range of parliamentary committees, reflecting a focus on welfare, equality and public services.
+She currently serves as SNP Chief Whip in opposition and as Shadow SNP Spokesperson for Equalities and for Work and Pensions, and she is a member of the Speaker's Conference.
+Her parliamentary career has included extensive committee work on a range of bills, including the Pension Schemes Bill and Online Safety Bills.

 Generated 21 February 2026